-Once the candidate is approved by the state, he or she must register to take the master’s level ASWB exam and pay the required fees.
-As of September 2015, the application fee was $25 and the testing fee was $230.
+Once the candidate is approved by the state, he or she must register to take the ASWB Master’s exam and pay the required fees.
+As of December 2018, the application fee was $25 and the testing fee was $230.
 Candidates must register for an exam through ASWB.
 After receiving confirmation from ASWB, candidates can schedule their exam online or by phone.

-The ASWB masters exam is a 4-hour test that consists of 170-multiple choice questions and only 150 of the 170 will be scored.
-The Board will contact all candidates in Pennsylvania to inform them of their scores– 105 correct answers (70%) are required to pass.
+The ASWB Master’s exam is a four-hour test that consists of 170-multiple choice questions and only 150 of the 170 will be scored.
+The Board will contact candidates to inform them of their scores; 105 correct answers (70%) are required to pass.
 Only after 90 days can a candidate retake the exam if he or she failed.
-Unfortunately, these candidates will have to re-register to take the exam again and pay the full exam fee.
+Candidates who do not pass will have to re-register to take the exam again and pay the full exam fee.

 3. Receive your LSW license from the Board.

 Once candidates pass the master’s-level ASWB exam and the Board has received their scores, they become LSWs in the state of Pennsylvania and are issued a license to practice.

 Licensed clinical social workers (LCSWs) have to meet a different set of requirements than LSWs; most importantly, they have to prove their job experience working in certain environments.
 Candidates have six years after graduating from a master’s or doctoral program to meet the experience requirements to apply for their LCSW.
 In addition to meeting the Pennsylvania Board qualifications for licensure, LCSW candidates must have an MSW or DSW from a Council on Social Work Education (CSWE)-approved school and have obtained an LSW.
 Individuals who hold a provisional LSW are ineligible to become an LCSW.